bdring/Grbl_Esp32/README.md

 - **Peripherals** - It has more timers and advanced features than an UNO.
 These can also be mapped to pins more flexibly.
 - **Connectivity** - Bluetooth and WiFi built in.
 - **Fast Boot** - Boots almost instantly and does not need to be formally shutdown (unlike Raspberry Pi or Beagle Bone)
+- **RTOS (Real Time operating System)** - Custom features can be added without affecting the performance of the motion control system.

 ### Issues / Changes